-Garlic Honey Ferment and Using Honey in Fermentation
+Garlic and Honey Ferment: On Using Honey in Fermentation

 I usually use my honey for simple syrups, detox teas, other drink recipes or dessert, but using it for fermentation intrigued me.
 It was interesting to find that honey does ferment, although, if you think about it, it’s not very surprising.
 Raw honey, you see, consists of about 18% moisture, and 82% sugar, ergo, it is very shelf-stable; it can be safely stored in room temperature for a very long time, and best of all it even has antiseptic properties.
 It also hasn’t been heated or treated in any way, unlike pasteurized honey.
 This means that the naturally occurring enzymes and beneficial properties are left completely intact, perfect for fermentation as it will increase those benefits even more.